1927 Bulgarian parliamentary election: Aftermath

-The ruling coalition won a majority and Andrey Lyapchev remained Prime Minister.
-In July 1929 the pro-Democratic Alliance faction of the National Liberal Party, led by Boyan Smilov, merged with its remaining anti-DA factions.
-However it split off again in July 1930 and joined Lyapchev's government with two ministers in May 1931.
+The ruling Democratic Alliance won a majority by itself and Andrey Lyapchev remained Prime Minister.
+In May 1931 a faction of the NLP joined the government with two ministers.

-In 1927 the government signed the Mollov-Kafandaris agreement, which regulated the real estate assets left behind by Bulgarians expelled from Greece and Greeks from Bulgaria after the First World War.
+In 1927 the government signed the Mollov–Kafandaris agreement, which regulated the real estate assets left behind by Bulgarians expelled from Greece and Greeks from Bulgaria after the First World War.

 In the aftermath of the 1928 earthquakes, the government secured a foreign loan, which, alongside the Refugee Loan two years prior, helped stabilize the Bulgarian lev.
 The period between 1928 and 1931 was characterized by the increasing influence of tsar Boris III and growing ties to Fascist Italy, culminating in Boris' marriage to Giovanna of Savoy.
-Lyapchev, a Macedonian Bulgarian, took a hardline stance on the improvement of the conditions of Bulgarians in Macedonia, resulting in the closing of the Bulgarian-Yugoslavian border in 1929.
-The Great Depression in Bulgaria, usually seen as being ushered in by the bankruptcy of the Buklovi Borthers enterprise in October 1929, had a strong effect on Bulgaria's mostly agricultural economy.
-Light industry production fell by over 30% in the first three years of the crisis, resulting in mass unemployment.
+Bulgaria under Lyapchev, a Macedonian Bulgarian, had a tense relationship with neighboring Yugoslavia and the border between the two countries was closed in 1929.
+The Great Depression in Bulgaria, usually seen as being ushered in by the bankruptcy of the Buklovi Brothers enterprise in October 1929, had a strong effect on Bulgaria's mostly agricultural and light industry dominated economy.
+Production fell by over 30% in the first three years of the crisis, resulting in mass unemployment.